chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 A _distroless_ image is typically a very minimal container image that doesn't have shells or package managers.
 The extra tightness improves security in several aspects, but it requires a more sophisticated strategy for image composition since you can't install packages so easily.
 There are currently two main strategies for building distroless images with Wolfi:

 - **With a Dockerfile:** Use `-dev` variants from [Chainguard Images](https://edu.chainguard.dev/chainguard/chainguard-images/overview/) to build the application, and copy the artifacts to a pure distroless image in a [Docker multi-stage build](https://docs.docker.com/build/building/multi-stage/).
 This option is typically more accessible for people who are already used to a Dockerfile workflow.
 Check the [Getting Started with the Python Chainguard Image](https://edu.chainguard.dev/chainguard/chainguard-images/reference/python/getting-started-python/) guide for practical examples.
 - **With apko:** Use [apko](https://edu.chainguard.dev/open-source/apko/overview/) to build a distroless image with only the packages you need, fully customized.
-This option requires a bigger learning curve to get used to how apko works, but it will give you smaller images with a better SBOM coverage.
-Check the [Getting Started with apko](https://edu.chainguard.dev/open-source/apko/getting-started-with-apko/) tutorial to see how that works in practice.
+This option requires a bigger learning curve to get used to how apko works, but it will give you smaller images with better SBOM coverage.
+Check the [Getting Started with apko](https://edu.chainguard.dev/open-source/apko/getting-started-with-apko/) tutorial to understand how that works in practice.